isxuowo/mcwiki/Machine-Crafting-Table.md

 The Machine Crafting Table is a custom crafting table used to make the machines and items in Mechanization.
 It differs slightly from a normal crafting table in that items remain inside when leaving the gui.
 Created at a Vanilla Crafting Table.

-Note: any smithed compatible crafting table can be used for crafting, including the default one.
+Note: any Smithed compatible crafting table can be used to craft items from Mechanization, including the default one.

 | Item | Recipe | Items |
 |------|--------|-------|